A Reissner-Nordstr\"om$+\Lambda$ black hole in the Friedman-Robertson-Walker universe: Conclusions:

 \section{Conclusions:}

-We study a charged, non-rotating, spherically symmetric black hole which has cosmological constant $\Lambda$ (Reissner-Nordstr\"{o}m+$\Lambda$), active gravitational mass $M$ and electric charge $Q$ in exterior Friedman-Robertson-Walker (FRW) universe.
-We solve the Einstein-Maxwell equations of the RN+$\Lambda$ black hole embedded in the FRW background.

-We set the metric for a (2+1)-d RN+$\Lambda$ black hole embedded in the FRW universe and derived a negative cosmological constant inside the black hole, where the generalized Birkhoff's theorem is valid.
-Literature reveals that there are three possible black hole solutions where the cosmological constant is (1) positive (2) negative and (3)zero.
+We thus study a charged, non-rotating, spherically symmetric black hole which has cosmological constant $\Lambda$ (Reissner-Nordstr\"{o}m+$\Lambda$), active gravitational mass $M$ and electric charge $Q$ in exterior Friedman-Robertson-Walker (FRW) universe.
+The Einstein-Maxwell equations of the RN+$\Lambda$ black hole embedded in the FRW background are solved.
+As a procedure, we have started with a (2+1)-d RN+$\Lambda$ black hole and then performed a simple transformation only under suitable conditions to obtain a metric which matches with the exterior Friedman-Robertson-Walker universe universe and also derived a negative cosmological constant inside the black hole.
+New classes of exact solutions of the charged black hole are found.
+Literature reveals that there are three possible black hole solutions where the cosmological constant is (1) positive (2) negative and (3) zero.
 The cosmological constant found negative inside the black hole is also confirmed by the geodesic equations.
 Here, the cosmological constant is dependent on $R, Q$ and $a(v)$ which correspond to the areal radius, charge, of the black hole and the scale factor of the universe respectively.
-The century-old problem of describing a gravitationally bound system in an expanding universe in the frame-work of general relativity has seen many attempts to find a solution so far.
+The century-old problem of describing a gravitationally bound system in an expanding universe in the frame-set of general relativity has seen many attempts to find a solution.
 Assuming that scale factor does not alter with the metric transformation, we find a maximum limit of the universal expansion.
 Despite its apparent simplicity, a full understanding of the mechanisms involved when general and realistic systems are considered has yet to be found.
 We also observe that the size, mass and charge of the black hole is affected by the expansion of the universe.
 An important observation is that, for an observer at infinity, both the mass and charge of black hole increase with the contraction of the universe and decrease with the expansion of the universe.
 The cosmological constant has been found to be negative in a previous work too \cite{landry12}.
 The AdS/CFT correspondence tells us that the case $\Lambda<0$ is still worthy of consideration.
 In future we plan to study the stability of such black hole with cosmological constant in an expanding universe.